GENICULAR ARTERY EMBOLIZATION (GAE)

 If you experience:

-- Persistent knee pain, especially during activity
+- Persistent knee pain, especially during activity (climbing stairs, getting out of a chair, standing, etc).

 - Swelling or stiffness that limits mobility

-- You want to avoid or delay joint replacement surgery
+- You want to avoid surgery

 What Is Genicular Artery Embolization?